microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-2/solution.md

 Select the *destination-rg* Resource Group, specify a name for the Azure Migrate Project and also select a geograpy where the data will be stored.

+> [!IMPORTANT]
+> Make sure to select the right subscription.
+In case there are several subscriptions available, please select the subscription that was used to deploy the Azure Landing Zone.

 ![image](./img/AzMig3.png)

 Wait until the Azure Migrate Project has been created.
 Select *Servers, databases and web apps* from the navigation pane on the left.